redox-os/website/content/news/this-month-240131.md

 - Redox as a web server
 - USB/HID support
-- performance profiling and improvement
+- Performance profiling and improvements
-- more and better automated testing
+- More and better automated testing
-- more porting of Linux apps and building out relibc and kernel compatibility features
+- More porting of Linux apps and building out relibc and kernel compatibility features

 We are super appreciative for all our contributors and the hard work they are putting in.
 Consider joining in the fun on our [Matrix Chat](https://doc.redox-os.org/book/chat.html)!